Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 myNotes->RemoveSubshapeNote(myNote->Label(), theSubshape);
 ~~~~~
 A note will not be deleted automatically.
-Counterpart methods to remove all notes are available too.
+Counterpart methods to remove all notes are available, too.

-@subsubsection occt_xde_2_7_7 Deleting Notes
+@subsubsection occt_xde_2_10_7 Deleting Notes

 To delete note(s) use the following *XCAFDoc_NotesTool* methods:
-- DeleteNote : deletes a single note
+- *DeleteNote* : deletes a single note;
-- DeleteNotes : deletes a sequence of notes
+- *DeleteNotes* : deletes a sequence of notes;
-- DeleteAllNotes : deletes all Document notes
+- *DeleteAllNotes* : deletes all Document notes;
-- DeleteOrphanNotes : deletes notes not bound to Document items
+- *DeleteOrphanNotes* : deletes notes not bound to Document items.

-All these methods excepting the last one break all links with Document items as well.
+All these methods except for the last one break all links with Document items as well.

-@subsection occt_xde_2_8 Reading and Writing STEP or IGES
+@subsection occt_xde_2_11 Reading and Writing STEP or IGES
 Note that saving and restoring the document itself are standard OCAF operations.
 As the various previously described definitions enter into this frame, they will not be explained any further.
 The same can be said for Viewing: presentations can be defined from Shapes and Colors.

 There are several important points to consider:
   * Previously defined Readers and Writers for dealing with Shapes only, whether Standard or Advanced, remain unchanged in their form and in their dependencies.
 In addition, functions other than mapping are also unchanged.
   * XDE provides mapping with data other than Shapes.
-Names, Colors, Layers, Validation Properties (Centroid, Volume, Area), and Assembly Structure are hierarchic with rigid motion.
+Names, Colors, Layers, GD&T, Clipping planes, Views, Validation Properties (Centroid, Volume, Area), and Assembly Structure are hierarchic with rigid motion.
+Currently, Clipping planes and Views writing supported for XBF format only.
   * XDE mapping is relevant for use within the Advanced level of Data Exchanges, rather than Standard ones, because a higher level of information is better suited to a higher quality of shapes.
 In addition, this allows to avoid the multiplicity of combinations between various options.
 Note that this choice is not one of architecture but of practical usage and packaging.
   * Reader and Writer classes for XDE are generally used like those for Shapes.
 However, their use is adapted to manage a Document rather than a Shape.

 The packages to manage this are *IGESCAFControl* for IGES, and *STEPCAFControl* for STEP.

-@subsubsection occt_xde_2_8_1 Reading a STEP file
+@subsubsection occt_xde_2_11_1 Reading a STEP file
 To read a STEP file by itself, use:

 ~~~~~